-When James Taylor picked up his Best Male Pop Vocal Performance trophy at the 44th Annual Grammy Awards ceremony in February (for "Don't Let Me Be Lonely Tonight," a track from Michael Brecker's Nearness Of You collection), it was the latest in a string of Grammy wins for the artist going back three decades.
+When James Taylor picked up his Best Male Pop Vocal Performance trophy at the 44th Annual Grammy Awards ceremony (for "Don't Let Me Be Lonely Tonight," a track from Michael Brecker's Nearness Of You collection), it was the latest in a string of Grammy wins for the artist going back three decades.
 Taylor earned his first Grammy (Best Pop Vocal Performance, Male) in 1971 for his recording of Carole King's "You've Got A Friend."
 After moving to Columbia Records in 1976, Taylor claimed his second Best Pop Vocal Performance, Male Grammy in 1977 for his wry interpretation of Jimmy Jones' "Handy Man."
 JT, his Columbia Records debut, has since gone on to hit triple platinum.
 In 1998, his platinum Hourglass album snared Grammys for both the "Best Pop Vocal Album" and "Best Engineered Album, Non-Classical".
 His contribution to In Harmony, a Sesame Street album, helped that album win a "Best Recording For Children" Grammy at the 1980 ceremony.

 James Taylor not only set the precedent for solo singer/songwriter/instrumentalists achieving success as recording and touring artists, he made it a cool and desirable role -- one to which millions of earnest singer/songwriters have since aspired.
 His warm and inviting tenor instinctively seems to attract the inflections and embellishments that grace his unforgettable melodies.
 His distinctive voice is among the most recognized and beloved in popular music.
 Another facet of his prodigious talent is his guitar playing, which significantly raised the standard for singer/songwriters accompanying themselves with six strings.